kmanc/intelligent_machine_discovery/README.md

 - _If applicable_ nikto scan on ports hosting websites
 - _If applicable_ gobuster directory scan on ports hosting websites
 - _If applicable_ wfuzz file scan on all directories found on ports hosting websites
+- _If applicable_ check for anonymous FTP login

 ## Setup